WatForm/fortress/QuantifierExpansion.md

 ```
 (1C) not much point in trying datatypes plus quantifier expansion because that makes the terms just as big

-2. Use Definitions to avoid some of the expansion
+2. Use Definitions to avoid some of the expansion - this avoids expansion within Fortress.
+The SMT solver might expand right away (with better term sharing) or it might expand lazily (which would be great)

 (2A) Use Definitions with constants method